scottjehl/Respond/README.md

  - Copyright 2011: Scott Jehl, scottjehl.com
  - Dual licensed under the MIT license.

-The goal of this script is to provide a fast and lightweight (3kb minified / 1kb gzipped) script to enable [responsive web designs](http://www.alistapart.com/articles/responsive-web-design/) in browsers that don't support CSS3 Media Queries - in particular, Internet Explorer 8 and under (and IE9 when inside a frame).
+The goal of this script is to provide a fast and lightweight (3kb minified / 1kb gzipped) script to enable [responsive web designs](http://www.alistapart.com/articles/responsive-web-design/) in browsers that don't support CSS3 Media Queries - in particular, Internet Explorer 8 and under.
 It's written in such a way that it will probably patch support for other non-supporting browsers as well (more information on that soon).

 If you're unfamiliar with the concepts surrounding Responsive Web Design, you can read up [here](http://www.alistapart.com/articles/responsive-web-design/) and also [here](http://filamentgroup.com/examples/responsive-images/)